 - Sangiorgi G, Trimarchi S, Mauriello A, et al. Plasma levels of metalloproteinases-9 and -2 in the acute and subacute phases of type A and type B aortic dissection.
 J Cardiovasc Med (Hagerstown) 2006; 7:307-15.

 - Matt P, Schoenhoff F, Habashi J, et al. Circulating transforming growth factor-beta in Marfan syndrome.
 Circulation 2009; 120:526-32.

 - Lindholt JS, Heickendorff L, Vammen S, et al. Five year results of elastin and collagen markers as predictive tools in the management of small abdominal aortic aneurysms.
 Eur J Vasc Endovasc Surg 2001; 21:235-40.

 - Koullias GJ, Ravichandran P, Korkolis DP, et al. Increased tissue microarray matrix metalloproteinase expression favors proteolysis in thoracic aortic aneurysms and dissections.
 Ann Thorac Surg 2004; 78:2106-11.

 - Kerr GS, Hallahan CW, Giordano J, et al. Takayasu arteritis.
 Ann Intern Med 1994; 120:919-24.

 - Ishihara T, Haraguchi G, Kamiishi T, et al. Sensitive assessment of activity of Takayasu's arteritis by pentraxin3, a new biomarker.
 J Am Coll Cardiol 2011; 57:1712-3.

-Keywords: Aneurysm, Dissecting, Aortic Aneurysm, Biological Markers, Confidence Intervals, Sensitivity and Specificity, Uncertainty, Fibrin Fibrinogen Degradation Products
+Keywords: Aneurysm, Dissecting, Aortic Aneurysm, Biomarkers, Confidence Intervals, Sensitivity and Specificity, Uncertainty, Fibrin Fibrinogen Degradation Products

 < Back to Listings